megakemp/megakemp.github.io/_posts/2014-06-25-leveraging-the-cloud-for-fun-and-games.md

 summary: "The story of how a group of programmers decided to have a <a href=\"http://store.steampowered.com/app/730\">Counter-Strike: Global Offensive</a> deathmatch, but didn't have the hardware to host their own game.
 So they took it to the cloud, learning a few lessons along the way."
 ---

-<a href="https://twitter.com/tretton37/status/436790174014791680">Friday, February 21, 2014</a>.
+<a href="https://twitter.com/tretton37/status/436790174014791680">Friday night, February 21, 2014</a>.
 That's when the [tretton37](http://tretton37.com) Counter-Strike: Global Offensive [fragfest](http://www.urbandictionary.com/define.php?term=fragfest) was bound to start.
 Avid gamers looking to share virtual blood together, were eager to join in from our offices in Lund and Stockholm.
 A few more would play over the Internet.

 <img src="/assets/{{ page.assets }}/counter-strike-global-offensive-by-griddark.png"
      alt="CS:GO icon by griddark"